aqthai/aqthai/README.md

 # Welcome
 ---
-@aqthai
+Hello I'm @aqthai (he/him)
-: someone who work with the least technology possible,

-👀 but is interested in what computers can do.
-[HackerRank](https://www.hackerrank.com/alvinquanthai)
+: studied Applied Computing and Interdisciplinary Arts ~~so I don't have to use it~~

+👀 Monitor my activity on [HackerRank](https://www.hackerrank.com/alvinquanthai)

 🌱 I’m currently running on solar power,
-💞️ and looking for time to write.
+💞️ and looking for time to write intentionally.

 | Language | Proficiency |
 | ----------- | ----------- |